 Battambang Central Market - A centralized market is a financial market structure that consists of having all orders routed to one central exchange with no other competing market.
 A centralized market functions to keep trades fair, do more business, and speed up the buying/selling process.

 White Elephant Pagoda (Wat Tahm-rai-saw) - White Elephant Pagoda (Wat Tahm-rai-saw) in Battambang is considered one of the important sightseeing places.
 Apart from being a famous architectural landmark, it is also known for its abundant entertainment options.
 Some of the specialties include classical dancing accompanied by traditional music.
-Particularly during the Khmer New Year festival, there are lots of jubilations and celebrations organized in the streets close to the temple premises.
+Particularly during the Khmer New Year festival, there are many jubilations and celebrations organized in the streets close to the temple premises.
 One compulsory ritual of the festival is that people throw plenty of water mixed with colored powder at the gathered masses as a good luck wish, blessing them with fun and prosperity.

 Cambodia Peace Gallery (Cambodia Peace Museum) - An amazing project with great execution.
 The history of Cambodia is rooted in pain, yet there is more to it than war.
 This museum focuses on recovery and the engagement of Cambodians in peace efforts throughout the world.